All Episodes

 Americans thought this is a waste of time and going nowhere.

-Well, these hearings by the Democrats by Pelosi and Schiff have proven it.
+Well, these hearings by the Democrats, by Pelosi, and Schiff have proven it.

-It's it's a political proceeding.
+It's a political proceeding.

 All right, let's go to your new poll that just came out.

-Uh we have it up on Hannity.com and also the USA Today poll.
+We have it up on Hannity.com and also the USA Today poll.

-Um that's another turnaround.
+That's another turnaround.

 And you did the state of Georgia.